tcrs/ergosnap/build_guide/README.md

 ![Keyswitches soldered on in the corners](keyswitches_corners.jpg)

+Solder the five pin header onto the top board (this passes the power and I2C pins through to the TRRS jack).

+### For switches with diode holes (e.g. Zealios)

 Place the diodes, legs go through the holes in the top of the switches and out of the bottom next to the switch pins.
 Make sure the leg from the side of the diode with a black stripe goes to the square pad!
 All the black stripes should